otoko13/newz/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Run the app using `npm run start` from the project directory.
+Install necessary packages by first running `npm install` from the project directory.
+Run the app using `npm run start` in the same directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Run tests using `npm run test`.